Interstate 275 (Florida)

 Interstate 275 (I-275), located in Florida, is a 60 mi auxiliary Interstate Highway serving the Tampa Bay area.
 Its southern terminus is at I-75 near Palmetto, where I-275 heads west towards the Sunshine Skyway Bridge crossing over Tampa Bay.
 From that point, I-275 passes through St. Petersburg before crossing Tampa Bay again on the Howard Frankland Bridge, then continues through the city of Tampa, where it connects to an interchange with I-4 in Downtown Tampa.
 After the interchange, I-275 passes north through the Tampa suburbs to its northern terminus at I-75 in Wesley Chapel.

 Route description

 Southern terminus to St. Petersburg

-I-275 begins at exit 228 of I-75 with two lanes in either direction in rural Palmetto.
+I-275 begins at exit 228 of I-75 with two lanes in each direction in rural Palmetto.
 I-275 immediately heads west of its parent Interstate and has an interchange with US Highway 41 (US 41) 2 mi up the road.
 I-275's next interchange is with US 19, beginning a concurrency that lasts 13 mi.
 After this exit, I-275 reaches the southern toll plaza for the Sunshine Skyway Bridge.
 There is a corresponding northern toll plaza for southbound travelers.
 The Sunshine Skyway Bridge is a 4.1 mi bridge that spans Tampa Bay.
 After reaching the northern end of the bridge, I-275 enters St. Petersburg.